 - Linking sentence

-If your teacher or school teaches you something slightly different - that's ok too.
-At the end of the day the foundations are the same.
+If your teacher or school teaches you something slightly different that's okay too.
+At the end of the day, the foundations are the same.

 In Comparative, you can still use TEEL, except that you'll be making comparisons between the two texts throughout your paragraph.